wendiclark36/avail-api-wendi/README.md

 ## Avail API Use Cases

-Typescript `ts-node` scripts that demonstrate interacting with an Avail node.
+Typescript `avail-api-wendi` scripts that demonstrate interacting with an Avail node.

 Run an [Avail node on Spheron](https://docs.spheron.network/marketplace-guide/avail/)